sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/report.md

     "name": "provisioning-and-security",
 ```

-The Name of the search template.
+This is the report template's name.

-This is what will show up in the template list when running `sail report`.
+It displays in the template list when you run `sail report`.

-This is also the name you can provide as an argument `sail report provisioning-and-security`
+You can also provide the name as an argument: `sail report provisioning-and-security`

 ```json
     "description": "All account unlocks in the tenant for a given time range",
 ```

+This is the report template's description.

-The description of the report template, this will show below the template name in the `sail report` list
+It displays following the template name in the `sail report` list.

 ```json
     "variables": [{"name": "days", "prompt": "Days before today"}],
 ```

-Variables are used to populate values in the content below dynamically during command run time for example the Variable in this template is configured so you can choose how many days back you want to search for provisioning-and-security events when you run `sail report provisioning-and-security` a prompt appears saying `Input Days before today:` the number you enter is then populated anywhere that variable is used in the below object, and the query is run
+Use variables to dynamically populate values in the following content during command run time.

+For example, the variable in this template is configured so you can choose how many days back you want to search for provisioning-and-security events.
+When you run `sail report provisioning-and-security`, a prompt displays, `Input Days before today:` The number you enter will then populate anywhere the variable is used in the following object, and then the query runs.

 ```json
     "queries": [